Supercolony-net/Open-Grants-Program/applications/openbrush.md

 * Where and how does your project fit into the ecosystem?

-A necessity of a solution like this seemed rather urgent to us when we started to work with ink!.
+The necessity of a solution like this seemed rather urgent to us when we started to work with ink!.
 We quikcly realized that we strategically would like to become the company that builds in the ecosystem.
-Decided that we want to take commitment and help ink! became widespread and used.
+We decided that we want to commit and help ink! become widespread and used.
 Right now usability of ink! is very low.
-Openbrush is deicated towards changing that.
+Openbrush is dedicated to change that.

 * Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?